yashkhetade/MasterProductivity2026-/TransactionManagementDBMS.md

 a) Serial b) Parallel

 ## a) Serial  Schedule

 It is used to acheive data consistency

-Here Transactions will  be completed one by one following a sequence lets say we have 4 transactions t1,t2,t3,t4
+Here Transactions will  be completed one by one following a sequence

+lets say we have 4 transactions t1,t2,t3,t4

 first t1 will execute completely then t2 ....t4

+Eg- ATM Machine ( At a time only one person can withdraw money from one ATM )